Hey peoples! The new 2011-12 schedule is available here!

-The jimcofer.com “Pittsburgh Steelers 2009 Schedule For Outlook” is compatible with Microsoft Outlook 98 or later.
-It might also work with Google Calendar or any other program that can import calendar events from CSV files.
-It has only been tested with Outlook 2003 and Outlook 2007, however.
+The jimcofer.com “Pittsburgh Steelers 2010 Schedule For Outlook” is compatible with Microsoft Outlook 98 or later.
+It might also work with Google Calendar or any other webapp or calendaring program that can import calendar events from CSV files.
+However, it has only been tested with Outlook 2007.

 The schedule contains all preseason and regular season Steelers games as well as the name of the network airing the game.
 All times are for the Eastern (USA) time zone.
 A reminder is also scheduled for 8:00PM the day before each game.
 Fans of other (lesser) teams can also download the file and use it as a template to create a schedule for their favorite team using any spreadsheet app that supports CSV files.

-There are three editions of the schedule available for download: the Steelers 2009-10 schedule only, the 2009-10 Steelers schedule with the NFL playoffs and Super Bowl, and a calendar with the playoffs and Super Bowl only.
+There are three editions of the schedule available for download: the Steelers 2010-11 schedule only, the 2010-11 Steelers schedule with the NFL playoffs and Super Bowl XLV, and a calendar with the playoffs and Super Bowl XLV only.
 Pick your poison by clicking the appropriate link below:

 * * *